Chief Operations Officer

-- Works collaboratively with the Leadership Team to identify future market trends including innovative processes as well new opportunities for programmatic, technological and revenue growth.
+- Works collaboratively with Leadership Team to identify future market trends including innovative processes as well new opportunities for programmatic, technological and revenue growth.

 - Ensure compliance with all HRSA regulations/requirements, PCMH and Joint Commission.

-- Recommends, develops, and maintains data tracking tools to measure employee performance, work processes, and overall effectiveness of the healthcare delivery system.
+- Recommends, develops, and maintains data tracking tools to measure employee performance, work processes, and overall effectiveness of healthcare delivery system.

 - Plans and directs efforts to improve efficiency and effectiveness, and to achieve goals for financial performance, quality, and regulatory adherence.

 - Assists at ensuring a well-coordinated approach to standardization of care across all sites.